HamzaZaidiX/Movie-App-By-HTML-CSS-JAVASCRIPT/README.md

 ## Introduction:

 I have Made this Movie App with the Help of `HTML, CSS & JavaScript`.
-In this Movie App you can `Watch any Movie trailers as many as you want` and You can `Search Any Movie` you like or your Favorite also you can `Select any Movie Genre` you want to watch movie also you can `Go to next, current or previous page` to `Latest Release Hollywood & Bollywood Movie Trailers from YouTube`.
+In this Movie App you can `Watch any Movie trailers as many as you want` and You can `Search Any Movie` you like or your Favorite also you can `Select any Movie Genre` you want to watch movie also you can `Go to next, current or previous page` to `Latest Release Hollywood & Bollywood Movie Trailers from YouTube` just made on Replit Please Check out my [**Repl**](https://replit.com/@HamzaJaffar/Movie-App-By-HTML-CSS-JAVASCRIPT-2?v=1).

 ## Check it out:

-**If u want to Chill and watch NETFLIX then I have something great for u so** [**Watch Some Movies 🍿**](https://movie-app-by-html-css-javascript-.hamzajaffar.repl.co/)
+**If u want to Chill and watch NETFLIX then I have something great for u so** [**Watch Some Movies 🍿**](https://lookmovie-shjz.vercel.app/)

 ## Materials Used: